kbsali/sfAssetsManagerPlugin/README.markdown

 ## How to install

+Download this plugin into your /plugins dir
+Using `git`, the standard way:

+    $ cd /path/to/symfony/project
+    $ git clone git://github.com/vinyll/sfAssetsManagerPlugin.git plugins/sfAssetsManagerPlugin

+If your project already uses `git`, you can add the plugin as one of its submodule:

+    $ cd /path/to/symfony/project
+    $ git submodule add git://github.com/vinyll/sfAssetsManagerPlugin.git plugins/sfAssetsManagerPlugin
+    $ git submodule update --init
+    $ git commit -a -m "added sfAssetsManagerPlugin submodule"

+If you are planning on compressing your js you'll also need to update js-min submodule
+    $ cd plugins/sfAssetsManagerPlugin
+    $ git submodule update --init

-Download this plugin into your /plugins dir and activate it in your ProjectConfiguration.class.php (for example).
+and activate it in your ProjectConfiguration.class.php (for example).

     $this->enablePlugins(…, 'sfAssetsManagerPlugin');